Top Tourist Places to Visit in Mumbai

 Global Vipassana Pagoda: Serene Retreat

 Perched atop a hill in Gorai, on the outskirts of Mumbai, the Global Vipassana Pagoda is a magnificent meditation hall and pagoda.
-It is one of the largest stone monuments in Asia and serves as a centre for the practice of Vipassana meditation.
+It is one of the largest stone monuments in Asia and serves as a center for the practice of Vipassana meditation.

 The Global Vipassana Pagoda is constructed entirely out of white marble, with intricate carvings and ornamental designs adorning its exterior.
 The pagoda's design is inspired by traditional Burmese architecture, reflecting the roots of Vipassana meditation in Myanmar.